by Google

 8. Ensuring privacy and security

-As a YouTube creator, you are publicly available, which means that your privacy and security can easily be compromised.
-Therefore, it is important to take measures that can largely prevent scammers and hackers from abusing your personal information or, in the worst case, gaining access to your account.
+As a YouTube creator, you are publicly available, which means that your privacy and security can be easily compromised.
+Therefore, it is important to take measures that can largely prevent fraudsters and hackers who can misuse your personal data or, in the worst case, gain access to your account.

 How to protect your personal data?

-Create a special email for contacting brands, partners, or fans.
+Create a separate email for contacting brands, partners, or fans.
 Try to avoid using an email that is directly linked to your YouTube account.
 This is important!
-Don't click on random links from accounts that you don't recognize or that look suspicious.
-If someone sends you an unknown link, search for the page manually and verify what it is.
-And under no circumstances download files that you don't recognize.
-Also, don't forget to activate two-factor authentication and of course use safe and strong passwords.
-Just to be safe, write them down somewhere, especially if you have a memory like Dory.
+Do not click on random links from accounts that you do not recognize or that look suspicious.
+If someone sends you an unknown link, search for the page manually and verify what it is about.
+And in no case do not download files that you do not recognize.
+Also, do not forget to activate two-factor authentication and of course use secure and strong Passwords.
+To be on the safe side, write them down somewhere, especially if you have a memory like Dory.
 Regularly check which devices have access to your account and delete the ones you don't use.
 And lastly, if you connect to public Wi-Fi networks, use a VPN.

 9. Protecting your privacy in videos